New Openings

 From the website and social media to building buzz with a PR agency, here's how you can set yourself up for success.

-In today’s world, a restaurant’s website is its digital storefront.
-It’s where diners go to find information about a restaurant, view menus, make reservations or inquire about private events.
+A restaurant’s website is its digital storefront.
+It’s where diners go to find location information, view menus, make reservations, or inquire about private events.
 More importantly, restaurant websites are revenue drivers.
-Whether a restaurant sells merchandise, event tickets, catering or delivery, the website is a one-stop-shop for diners.
+Whether a restaurant sells merchandise, event tickets, catering or delivery, the website is a go-to resource for diners.

 The website is mobile-friendly and responsive to all devices